 The Company is from time to time party to other litigation arising in the ordinary course of business.
-While it is difficult to predict the outcome or effect of any litigation, management does not believe that the outcome of any such pending litigation will materially affect the Company's results of operations or equity.
+While it is difficult to predict the outcome or effect of any litigation, management does not believe that the outcome of any pending litigation, including the Boardwalk Pipelines matter described above, will materially affect the Company's results of operations or equity.